 Did you know that 91% of the plastic produced has never been recycled?
-Yet calls to eliminate single-use plastics have been lost in the panic of a new pandemic and the rush to secure personal protective equipment (PPE).
-And many of these items — including disposable masks, gloves, and antibacterial wipes — are designed for one-time use.
+Yet calls to eliminate single-use plastics lost their force in the initial panic of the pandemic and the rush to secure personal protective equipment (PPE).
+As we get ready to end our second year of COVID-19, we have learned a lot, yet it is still common to see discarded PPE littering the landscape.
+Many of these items — including disposable masks, gloves, and antibacterial wipes — are designed for one-time use.

-Unfortunately, so many people improperly dispose of PPE that we are experiencing a “plastic pandemic” on our streets, public transport, green space, and beaches, according to the Alliance to End Plastic Waste’s Jacob Duer.
-Improperly discarded PPE is already contributing to plastic pollution in the world’s oceans.
+Unfortunately, so many people improperly dispose of PPE that we are experiencing a “plastic pandemic” on our streets, public transport, green spaces, and beaches, according to the Alliance to End Plastic Waste’s Jacob Duer.
+Improperly discarded PPE contributes to the overwhelming plastic pollution in the world’s oceans.

 Here’s why this is a problem and what you and your community can do to reduce PPE waste.

 Gary Stokes, the founder of marine conservation group OceansAsia, reported collecting 70 masks along 100 yards of beach near Hong Kong during a trip to the uninhabited Soko Islands in February when the pandemic had only just begun.

 Here’s how they got there: When we don’t throw waste into a secure garbage can, wind can blow it into the gutter where it mixes with rainwater and is washed out to the rivers and sea.
 From there, it washes to near and far shores.

 Marine animals like turtles and fish often mistake this waste for food.
 Ingesting it can lead to a slow and painful death.
 And plastic waste, like gloves, never fully degrades in water.
 Instead, it breaks into smaller pieces called microplastics.